szafranski/RH-access_point/README.md

 /etc/dhcpcd.conf<br/>
 /etc/dnsmasq.conf<br/>

+If you are making any changes in raspberry configuration - always check if everything works after changes like this after rebooting!

 Check those first - connecting with SSH using external router or plug sd card to Linux PC and manually check those.<br/>
 If you decide to use external router for troubleshooting - after saving the changes in the files, remember to reboot raspberry and unplug ethernet cable immediately.